-The fiduciary standard is a set of regulations requiring advisers to always act in the best interest of their clients, to disclose any potential conflicts of interest, and to be transparent about how they’re being compensated.
+The fiduciary standard is a set of regulations requiring advisors to always act in the best interest of their clients, to disclose any potential conflicts of interest, and to be transparent about how they’re being compensated.
 “Being a fiduciary is the highest legal duty of one party to another.
-It has a legal, moral and ethical component,” said John Allen, Market President of Argent Trust’s Greenville office.
+It has a legal, moral and ethical component,” says John Allen, Market President of Argent Trust’s Greenville office.

-According to a 2015 report from the White House Council of Economic Advisers, Americans lose about $17 billion a year in investment returns due to advisers and brokers steering them toward securities that aren’t in their best interest and may include higher fees and lower returns than similar products.
+According to a 2015 report from the White House Council of Economic Advisers, Americans lose about $17 billion a year in investment returns due to advisors and brokers steering them toward securities that aren’t in their best interest and may include higher fees and lower returns than similar products.

 To help understand what all of this means, let’s tackle a few big questions regarding the fiduciary standard.

 Who has to follow the fiduciary standard?